September 22, 2019 Southern Shore Dual Argo Outing (39 Photos)

 3. My smaller 1.4L X-pot cooked our rice , its a great size and large enough to easily cook enough rice for 4 people.

-2. To put our supper right over the top French brought a pack of fresh fish puddings made at Porters in CBS.
+2. To put our supper right over the top French brought a pack of fresh fish white puddings made at Porters in CBS with our own fish.
 They are absolutely amazing.
-They come stuffed in sausage casings we find it best to slice and fry them up crispy in a frying pan.
+These puddings come stuffed in large sausage casings, we find it best to slice and fry them up crispy in a frying pan as opposed to trying to cook them in links.

-1. I got excited about supper and nearly forgot to take a pic of the finished product!
-All in all it was a great day.
-Both machines continue to run well, I got a chance to test out my new headlights and they work great.
+1. I got so excited about supper I nearly forgot to take a pic of the finished product!
+All in all it was a great day and an even better feed.
+Both machines continue to run well, I got a chance to test out my new LED headlights and they work well.
 They don't shine long distance but create a great flood pattern in front of the machine.
-A 20" light bar will compliment the headlights well and give me a great combination for nigh time illumination.
+A 20" light bar will compliment the headlights and give me the perfect combination for nigh time illumination.

 Cheers, MIKE